Trixarian/sakis3g-source/README.md

 Required dependencies: libusb-dev, ppp

-Now clone the repo branch using git:
+Clone the repo branch using git:
 `git clone https://github.com/Trixarian/sakis3g-source.git -b pre-libusb-1.x`

 Then change to directory when the repo has downloaded: